 19. Discovery of the dishonour of a loved one

 The topic of dishonour can lead to various storylines, from revenge taken on the guilty to "purification" of the victim.
+Beware of perpetuating misogyny with this concept.

 20. Obstacles to love